baidarka/slag-in-de-rondte/README.md

 ### part 2

-After finishing part 1, optionally install the LED's in the game board.
+After finishing part 1, install the LED's in the game board.

+- Solder cheap speaker cable to the LEDs, to extend their connectors
 - Gently punch holes in the game board at the 5 island lighthouses, and Harlingen Harbor
 - Place the LED's in the board game
-- Solder wires to connect the LEDs
-- Use the red and green LED for Harlingen Haven
+  (use the red and green LEDs at Harlingen Haven)
-  (when arriving at the harbor, the red harbor light is on your port side)
-- Connect the LED wires to your board, replacing the LED's (do not change the circuit, leave the resistors in place)
+- Connect the LED wires to your breadboard as before (do not change the circuit, leave the resistors in place)

 YouTube [Slag in de Rondte, the complete game board install](https://youtu.be/sG-JDIeeyXA)